-B’s Barbecue is good.
-It is real good.
+B’s Barbecue is real good.
+It is real, real good.

 Having completed the brief in my redistricting case, and still upset over the travesty of the Pitmasters “Carolina” pork sandwich, I decided to take a quick trip to Eastern North Carolina to get some real barbecue and to try some places off my usual route to the beach.
 (We always stop for lunch at Parker’s and then a second lunch at Wilber’s.)

 B’s was stop number 1 and it was so good that I recommend East Carolina University, which is expanding closer and closer to B’s, to anyone looking for a good place to go to college.
 It looks like a good barbecue place and it smells like one.

 There is seating inside and a separate carry-out window next to some outdoor picnic tables.
 You can get carry-out inside as well as outside and there’s a good bit of jockeying to guess which line will move faster,